 For further reading and research underpinning this blog, please consider Dr Daniel Siegel and Dr Mine Conkbayir’s work around Self-Regulation.

-Jenna, Nursery Manager at The Old Station Nursery Uxbridge
+Blog written by Jenna (Nursery Manager at The Old Station Nursery Uxbridge)